Webpage adjusted for smaller screen width.

 1) The sudden and violent noise in the FIRST/FIRST elements, A and A′, brought the crowd together but possibly in fear.
 That noise was accompanied by a very strong rushing wind.
 Just as the sound and wind brought the crowd, it engaged me as the reader.

-3) The LAST/LAST elements, C and C′, introduce their speaking in tongues.
+3) The LAST/LAST elements, C and C′, introduce their speaking in various languages.
 And the crowd was bewildered as they spoke the mighty works of God.
 The skeptic within me would ask, What is this?, while the lover within me would proclaim Wow, wow, wow in a loud voice.

 PARALLEL SYMMETRY (IMPERFECT):